gillyb/sensitive/README.md

 # sensitive
-A native version of the kibana sense plugin
+A native version of the kibana sense plugin for elasticsearch